WebControlCNC/WebControl/docs/index.md

 * It implements a flask+socketio web server, so other computers on the network may control the machine.
 * It can be run on a low-cost device, like a Raspberry Pi.
 * It can also support multiple custom firmwares developed by the community which enhance the Maslow.

-At this point, WebControl has become the **de-facto beginner's tool for Maslow**.

 <img src="assets/Screenshot.png" alt="Screenshot" width="100%">